Checking Expiration of STS Certificate on vCenter Servers

 1. Download the attached checksts.py script attached to this article.

-2. Upload to attached script to the VCSA or external PSC.
+2. Upload the script to the VCSA.

-For example, /tmp
+For example: /tmp

 Note: You may use WinSCP to upload the script to VCSA.
-For additional information, see Error when uploading files to vCenter Server Appliance using WinSCP (326317).

 1. Once the script has been successfully uploaded to VCSA, change the directory to /tmp.

-For example:
+For example: cd /tmp

 2. Run python checksts.py.